6.1: How Enzymes Work

 This iminium ion or protonated Schiff Basehas a pKa of about 7, so the protonated iminium and deprotonated imine are in equilibrium near pH 7.
 Figure \(\PageIndex{12}\) also illustrates a simple way to view reaction mechanisms.
 Electrons in chemical reactions can be viewed as flowing from a source (such as a carboxyl group) to a sink (such as an electrophilic carbonyl O or a positively charged N in a Schiff base).

 Acid- and base-catalyzed reaction mechanisms for Schiff base formation are shown in Figure \(\PageIndex{13}\).
 An amine is used as the nucleophilic catalyst, forming the initial addition product, a carbinolamine.
-The carbinolamine dehydrates, since the free pair of electrons on the N are more likely to be shared with the carbon to form a double bond than electrons from the original carbonyl O, which is more electronegative than the N. If catalyzed by a general acid, an iminium ion, and the base-catalyzed reaction forms an imine.
+The carbinolamine dehydrates, since the free pair of electrons on the N are more likely to be shared with the carbon to form a double bond than electrons from the original carbonyl O, which is more electronegative than the N. If catalyzed by a general acid, an iminium ion and the base-catalyzed reaction form an imine.
 Near pH 7.4, the imine easily protonated to form a positively charged N at the former carbonyl O center.

 Figure \(\PageIndex{13}\): Schiff Base Formation - reaction mechanism